chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

 unnecessary and the ``do`` keyword may be omitted before a block statement.

-The square bracketed form will resort to serial iteration when ``iteratable-expression`` does not support parallel iteration.
+The square bracketed form will resort to order-independent iteration (i.e. ``foreach``) when ``iteratable-expression`` does not support parallel iteration.
 The ``forall`` form will result in an error when parallel iteration is not available.

 The handling of the outer variables within the forall statement and the role of ``task-intent-clause`` are defined in